 Creating Accessible Documents

-Please refer to the Accessibility Micro Courses to learn more about creating Accessible Documents such as Word, PowerPoint, PDF and more.
-Please note that the Canvas and PDF modules are under construction and will become available at the end of September 2021.
+SBCTC offers the Accessibility Micro Courses to help you learn about creating Accessible Documents such as Word, PowerPoint, PDF and more.
+Please note that the Canvas module are under construction until November 2021.

-If you do not want to register for the courses as a student, you can still preview and access the course material by visiting the Library of Accessible Resources.
+You can preview and access the course material by visiting the Library of Accessible Resources.

 ctcLink Accessibility/Open Forum